itsnooshin/itsnooshin/README.md

 ### Hi there 👋

 ## I'm a self-taught coder.
-I like to share  my code .🌷
+I like to share  my codes .🌷